UTSCC09/project-collabsphere/README.md

 ### Deployment with Docker

-Run the following command inside the main project folder to run the application using Docker:
+Run the following command inside the main project folder to run the application in the background using Docker:
 ```
-docker compose up
+sudo docker-compose up --detach
 ```